List of Debian project leaders: Wichert Akkerman

-Wichert Akkerman is a Dutch computer programmer who contributed to Debian, dpkg, Plone and strace.
-He was elected for two terms as the Debian project leader and served from January 1999 to March 2001, and was succeeded by Ben Collins.
+Wichert Akkerman is a Dutch computer programmer who has contributed to Debian, dpkg, Plone and strace.
+He was elected for two terms as the Debian project leader and served from January 1999 to March 2001.
 He has also served as the Secretary to Software in the Public Interest.

 Ben Collins

 Ben Collins is an American programmer, Linux developer and system administrator.
 From April 2001 to April 2002 Collins acted as the Debian project leader.
-During his tenure he specialised on the UltraSPARC port and advocated for proactive security and testing policies.
+During his tenure, he specialised on the UltraSPARC port and advocated for proactive security and testing policies.
 Collins had stood for Debian project leader two times prior to being elected.
 When he took up the role he commented that when he joined the project Ian Jackson, who was at the end of his term as Debian project leader, was "very inactive".
 Jackson was followed by Wichert Akkerman for two terms, and according to Collins "did an excellent job keeping Debian going".
 Once elected Collins declared his intent to get Debian moving and during his tenure he sought to provide strategic leadership to build the Debian movement.
-Collins was succeeded as Debian project leader by Bdale Garbee.